 Getting referrals can be as easy as asking existing customers.
 Start by focusing on your most satisfied customers., Ask if they happen to know anyone else in the market for your solutions.

-For solutions with wider reach, you can develop more complex and automated referral systems.
+For solutions with a wider reach, you can develop more complex and automated referral systems.
 This could involve rewarding or paying your existing customer base for every lead they generate that ends up converting.

 Develop partnerships by locating non-competing companies that share your user base.
 Target companies that are relevant to your audience and reach out to their marketing team to include them in your sales efforts.